 The Civil Aviation Authority denies that there is any evidence of long-term, adverse health effects of exposure to cabin air, but says that while “Long term ill health effects due to any toxic effect from cabin air is understood to be unlikely, …such a link cannot be ruled out.”

-Since it is estimated that, in 2015, some 3.5 billion passengers and 500,000 pilots and other crew were exposed to engine oils in cabin air, it is obviously critical that the airlines industry and their employees’ unions, as well as organizations advocating the rights of passengers, promptly implement and enforce meaningful standards for healthy in-cabin air.
+Since it is estimated that, in 2015, some 3.5 billion passengers and 500,000 pilots and other crew were exposed to engine oils in cabin air, it is obviously critical that the airline industry and their employees’ unions, as well as organizations advocating the rights of passengers, promptly implement and enforce meaningful standards for healthy in-cabin air.

 If they don’t, such standards will be set as a result of litigation that will prove not only to be very expensive for the airlines, but also a completely self-inflicted public relations disaster.